ambitus/pyracf/CONTRIBUTING.md

 ### Adding New Functionality

-If you have a new functionality that can be added to the package, open a GitHub pull request with the code.
+If you have a new functionality that can be added to the package, open a GitHub pull request against the `dev` branch with your changes.
 In the PR, make sure to clearly document the new functionality including why it is valuable.

 ### Testing